 Are you running environmentally responsible tours in Iceland? – let us know!

 If you run a tour company here in Iceland that is committed to reducing your environmental impact significantly, we would love to hear from you.
 Head over to our Facebook page and send us a message and we would be keen to feature you in the magazine.
+One company that is doing a lot to minimize its environmental impact is Elding which provides whale watching tours.

 The need to make your Iceland trip carbon neutral

 Let’s face it.
-Most cars and all airplanes still use polluting fossil fuels.
+Most cars and airplanes still use polluting fossil fuels.
 While I am hopeful that cars will predominantly be powered by electricity in the next decade, the best thing we can do now is to make driving and jet travel carbon neutral by such methods as tree planting or by reclaiming wetlands.
 There are two main funds in Iceland that enable people to offset their carbon emissions from driving and flying.
-Unfortunately, neither fund has a user-friendly experience for international travelers who want to make a flight to Iceland and their road trip carbon neutral, But perhaps you can find something similar in your own country.
+Unfortunately, neither fund has a user-friendly experience for international travelers who want to take a flight to Iceland and their road trip carbon neutral, but perhaps you can find something similar in your own country.

 Icelandic funds which help you to make your Iceland trip carbon neutral